konstantinnovation/customize/README.md

 Restart your terminal emulator then change the font in your terminal to Meslo LGS NF

+# change your shell to zsh using chsh

+Use `chsh` and select zsh.
+You may need to log out and in to your desktop environment for this to take effect.

 # add ~/bin to your path

 In your bashrc, you can edit your PATH, or run this command: